 Watch the moment Colin catches the pigeon on a government Zoom call

-A man called Pidgeon caused laughter among politicians in Northern Ireland when his cat presented him with a bird of the same name.
+A research officer called Colin Pidgeon caused laughter among politicians at Stormont when his cat presented him with a bird of the same name.

-Mr Pidgeon, a research officer, handled the avian interruption with calm assurance, swiftly capturing the seemingly unscathed bird and returning it out of the window to more familiar surrounds.
+Mr Pidgeon handled the avian interruption with calm assurance, swiftly capturing the seemingly unscathed bird and returning it out of the window to more familiar surrounds.

-The episode lit up an otherwise run-of-the-mill afternoon briefing to committee members from Mr Pidgeon and colleagues from the Assembly’s Research and Information Service (RaISe).
+The episode lit up an otherwise run-of-the-mill afternoon briefing to committee members.

 “I have literally just caught a pigeon, I’m really sorry about this,” he informed Assembly members watching from the Senate Chamber of Parliament Buildings in Belfast.

-Wanting to get a better view of proceedings, deputy committee chairman Paul Frew wryly asked the Assembly broadcasters to expand his quadrant of the TV to full-screen mode.
+Wanting to get a better view of proceedings, DUP MLA and deputy committee chairman Paul Frew, wryly asked the Assembly broadcasters to expand his quadrant of the TV to full-screen mode.

 “Colin, go and put the pigeon outside, we’ll skip that question, you just go and put the pigeon outside,” he suggested.